 Plant them 150–200 cm apart, but you can also plant them closer to 200 cm if you want them to be closer.
 Caring: Proper care is necessary to produce quality potatoes.
 Water your plants regularly and make use of organic manure to increase their growth.

-Harvesting is very important to Potato farming business plan.
+Harvesting is very important to the Potato farming business plan.
 You will have to harvest the potatoes every 3-4 weeks.
 The size and shape of potatoes vary from one season to another.
-After harvesting, you should wash them thoroughly and keep them in a dry place to prevent damage from insects and disease.
+After harvesting, you should wash them thoroughly and keep them in a dry place to prevent damage from insects and diseases.

 You can help in the development of quality potatoes by using manure and other organic materials.
 However, you should not use chemical fertilizers.
 Fertilize them with the help of organic fertilizer, which is available in the market.